Secret Files 2: Puritas Cordis: Plot

 Max saves Sam and prompts her to bring help.
 Then he enters the ancient temple alone, but the armed men from the sect had planted a bomb there, which sets off causing a volcanic eruption.
 As he flees, he is captured.
-Nina and David arrive at the ancient ruins of Gatineau and Nina discovers a letter where it’s written that Puritas Cordis is Zandona’s congregation made into a sect and they are behind all the “natural catastrophes”, causing all of them by sabotages.
-The first of them was the burning of the town of Gatineau to the ground in 1658, because they didn’t believe him.
-Fortunately, their plans were averted back then.
-So, Nina and David assume that Pat Shelton and the modern Puritas Cordis are trying to complete Zandona’s plans.
-The duo pick a trail leading them to Paris, in a Cardinal’s secret archives, to find more of the old fake prophecy, in order to predict and avert Puritas Cordis’ next moves.
-After much effort all over Paris, Nina manages to find and enter the Cardinal’s secret archives and with David they realize that the sect is planning to hit at the UN General Assembly.
+Nina and David arrive at the ancient ruins of Gatineau and Nina discovers a letter where it's written that Puritas Cordis is Zandona's congregation made into a sect and they are behind all the "natural catastrophes", causing all of them by sabotages.
+The first of them was the burning of the town of Gatineau to the ground in 1658, because they didn't believe him, but their plans were averted back then.
+Nina and David assume that Pat Shelton and the modern Puritas Cordis are trying to complete Zandona's plans.
+The duo pick a trail leading them to Paris, in a Cardinal's secret archives, to find more of the old fake prophecy, in order to predict and avert Puritas Cordis' next moves.
+After much effort all over Paris, Nina manages to find and enter the Cardinal's secret archives and with David they realize that the sect is planning to hit at the UN General Assembly.
 As they leave, sect members appear and apprehend them.
 David is shot and Nina is captured.

-Max and Nina are led in front of Pat Shelton who explains the sect’s plan.
-That the world was led to catastrophe due to its current world leaders and he plans to kill them all (alongside millions of people) by creating a tsunami and crash in many places worldwide, among them in New York and the UN General Assembly.
-And then he and other members of the sect will rule/lead the world.
-He also says that vicar David Korell was from the Church Intelligence Service and asks Nina and Max whether they are aware of any further efforts from the C.I.S. to prevent the sect’s plan.
-He doesn’t believe that they don’t know anything more, so Max is shot and left for dead, but unbeknownst to all he is saved by a metallic object he had found earlier and had placed it in his shirt pocket.
+Max and Nina are led in front of Pat Shelton who explains the sect's plan.
+He explains that the world was led to catastrophe due to its current world leaders and he plans to kill them all (alongside millions of people) by creating a tsunami and crash in many places worldwide, among them in New York and the UN General Assembly.
+His goal is that he and other members of the sect want rule and lead the world.
+He also says that vicar David Korell was from the Church Intelligence Service and asks Nina and Max whether they are aware of any further efforts from the C.I.S. to prevent the sect's plan.
+He doesn't believe that they don't know anything more, so Max is shot and left for dead, but unbeknownst to all he is saved by a metallic object he had found earlier and had placed it in his shirt pocket.
 It is also revealed that Shelton was keeping everyone else in the sect in ignorance about his plans, except only his deputy (who was on board the Calypso).
-Max frees Nina and she manages to start a self-destruct sequence in Shelton’s base of operations canceling his plans and thus saving millions of people.
+Max frees Nina and she manages to start a self-destruct sequence in Shelton's base of operations canceling his plans and thus saving millions of people.
 A lengthy and humorous ending cutscene follows, narrating what happened afterwards to each character participating in the game.